 The health insurance law means you can now get affordable health coverage through the health insurance marketplace, also called an exchange.
-The deadline to sign up is February 15, 2015.
+The deadline to sign up was February 15, 2015, but for people receiving tax penalties for 2014, the deadline has been extended to April 30, 2015.
 Here are some common questions and answers about the marketplace:

 An insurance plan through your job will usually cost less than buying your own through the marketplace.
 You can still shop the marketplace, but you may pay more for plans there.
 If you are considering a new health plan, make sure it includes your Vanderbilt doctors.